Pnar people

 The Pnar, also known as Jaiñtia, are a sub-tribal group of the Khasi people in Meghalaya, India.
 The Pnar people are matrilineal.
 They speak the Pnar language, which belongs to the Austro-Asiatic language family and is very similar to the Khasi language.
-The Pnar people are natives of West Jaintia Hills and East Jaintia Hills District of Meghalaya, India.
+The Pnar people are native to the West Jaintia Hills and East Jaintia Hills District of Meghalaya, India.
 They call themselves "Ki Khun Hynñiew Trep" (Children of 7-hut).
 Their main festivals are Behdeinkhlam, Chad Suk-kara, Chad Pastieh and Laho Dance.

 Etymology

 The name "Pnar" is an endonym, while "Jaiñtia" and "Synteng" are exonyms.
 The word "Jaiñtia" is derived from the name of a former kingdom, the Jaintia Kingdom, whose rulers were Syntengs.
 One theory says that the word "Jaiñtia" is ultimately derived from the name of the shrine of Jayanti Devi or Jainteswari, an incarnation of the Hindu goddess Durga.
 Another theory says that the name is derived via Synteng from Sutong, a former settlement; the myth of Jayanti Devi was probably created after the Hinduisation of the Jaintia kingdom.